If you're working on something real — let's talk.

 Most wallets today are based on Externally Owned Accounts (EOAs).
 These accounts are controlled by a single private key, with no flexibility or fallback mechanism.
 While simple, this model introduces significant limitations:

 This structure puts both risk and responsibility entirely on the user, making it unsuitable for a broader user base.
-It can be addressed through account abstraction, which enables more flexible, secure, and user-friendly wallet logic.

 Account abstraction moves the logic of wallet behaviour into smart contracts.
 Instead of being tied to a key, smart wallets can define their own rules for signing, access control, recovery, and gas management.